simbouch/flashcards-projet/backend_service/tests/README.md

 # Backend Service Tests

-This directory contains tests for the backend service.
+This directory contains tests for the backend service of the Flashcards application.

 ## Test Structure

-The tests are organized as follows:
+The tests are organized into the following directories:

+- `unit/`: Unit tests that mock dependencies and test individual components in isolation
+- `integration/`: Integration tests that test multiple components together
-- `conftest.py`: Contains fixtures for the tests
+- `conftest.py`: Pytest configuration and fixtures for the tests
 - `test_auth.py`: Tests for authentication endpoints
 - `test_refresh_token.py`: Tests for refresh token functionality

+## Test Categories

+Tests are categorized using pytest markers:

+- `auth`: Tests related to authentication
+- `decks`: Tests related to decks
+- `flashcards`: Tests related to flashcards
+- `study`: Tests related to study sessions
+- `unit`: Unit tests that mock dependencies
+- `integration`: Integration tests that test multiple components

 ## Issues and Solutions